fenago/Grokking-Deep-Learning/Lab_8.md

 network to use to learn more-nuanced information about words.
 Furthermore, being able to accurately fill in the blank requires at least some notion of context about the real world.
-For instance, in the following example, is it more likely that the blank is correctly filled by the word “anvil” or “wool”?
+For instance, in the following example, is it more likely that the blank is correctly filled by the word "anvil" or "wool"?
 Let’s see if the neural network can figure it out.
 ????
 Mary had a little lamb whose __________ was white as snow.